reapit/foundations/packages/cli/README.md

 --- | ---
-Pipeline | A configuration for a deployment process Pipeline Runner, Deployment | A running/individual deployment of a pipeline Rollback | The ability to make a previously deployed version live
+Pipeline | A configuration for a deployment process Pipeline Runner, Deployment | A running/individual deployment of a pipeline Release | almost synonymous with deployment, can be used to describe a method of triggering a deployment Rollback | The ability to make a previously deployed version live

 ## Deployment